xoseperez/basicstation-docker/README.md

 * Raspberry Pi 3/4, Comupte Module 3/4 or [balenaFin](https://www.balena.io/fin/)
 * SD card in case of the RPi 3/4

+An image for amd64 / x86_64 arch is also available but not fully tested.

 #### LoRa Concentrators (SPI)